Using the latest version?

 Changing your Personal Settings

-Personal settings include your Artifactory API Key, password and email address.
+Personal settings include your JFrog Container Registry API Key, password and email address.

-You are not able to change your password if Artifactory is configured to use external authentication such as LDAP.
+You are not able to change your password if JFrog Container Registry is configured to use external authentication such as LDAP.

 X-JFrog-Art-API header with which you can specify an API key , or you may use basic authentication using your username and API key (instead of your password).
-For more details, please refer to the REST API documentation.
+For more details, please refer to the JFrog Container Registry REST API.

 Creating an API Key